-channels (McMillen, 2003).
+culture's link to of urbanization and economic growth.
+We then present the data, whose spatial autocorrelation rules out the null hypothesis that the timing of urbanization occurs in a spatially random fashion.
+Spatial dependence can be due to spatially correlated omitted variables, or to spatial interactions between cells through common institutions, trade, migration, investment and other channels (McMillen, 2003).
 To control for many different types of distance-dependent spatial processes, we employ a very general spatial econometric approach that uses neighbors' information to provide a heteroskedasticity and autocorrelation consistent (HAC) estimator (see Anselin, 2000, p.
 931).
-The specific HAC-approach we use is a non-parametric estimator for spatial data developed by (Kelejian and Prucha, 2007).
-Beyond these statistical controls, each cell's agro-climatic suitability for agriculture still correlates closely with its speed of urbanization, with a particularly strong link at early stages of city growth.
-Access to low-cost transportation also facilitates urbanization, particularly at later stages.
+The specific HAC-approach we use is a non-parametric estimator for spatial data developed by Kelejian and Prucha (2007).
+Using these statistical controls for unobserved influences on the timing of urbanization, we find that each cell's agro-climatic suitability for agriculture still correlates closely with earlier city growth in a statistically significant way, with a particularly strong link at early stages of urbanization.
+Access to low-cost transportation also facilitates city growth, particularly in its later stages.